 Bottom Line: Be Considerate and Show Respect

 The majority of tourists doesn’t follow all the rules for visiting temples and shrines, most likely because they are simply not aware of them.
 However, having some knowledge will definitely make you a smarter and more respectful traveler.
-For example, you don’t have to worry about every prayer rule, particularly if you are not there to worship, but entering the grounds on either side of the Torri gate (versus the center), is a sign of respect.
+You don’t have to worry about every prayer rule, particularly if you are not there to worship, but entering the grounds on either side of the Torri gate (versus the center), is a nice and easy way to show respect.

 Bottom line, the advice I always give to my kids on our travels, especially to destinations with cultures less familiar to us, is to simply be aware of what others around you are or are not doing and follow their cues.
 It goes a long way.